To let them cry or not to let them cry? That is the question.

 "In studies of rats with high or low nurturing mothers, there is a critical period for turning on genes that control anxiety for the rest of life.
 If in the first 10 days of life you have low nurturing rat mother (the equivalent of the first 6 months of life in a human), the gene never gets turned on and the rat is anxious towards new situations for the rest of its life, unless drugs are administered to alleviate the anxiety."

 So parents who opt to let babies cry it out are automatically considered low-nurturing?
-Seems a bit harsh for the millions of parents who breastfeed, cuddle, and hold their baby all day long and maybe even a few times at night, letting them cry a few times at night in between feedings and diaper changes.
+Seems a bit harsh for the millions of parents who care for their baby all day long but let them cry a few times at night in between feedings and diaper changes.

 And when Narvaez suggests that parents turn to the cry-it-out method because it is "easier" and fits their needs instead of their babies, I have to wonder if she has ever even been in the presence of a real baby at nighttime.
 When a baby has difficulty sleeping, there is NO EASY METHOD for parents who are trying to sleep.
 A crying baby is an awful thing to listen to, and it certainly doesn't make it easier for parents to get their shut-eye.
 I did not do it with either of my girls primarily because it would have stressed me out as much as if not even more than it did them.
 But I think every parent needs to figure out what will work best for their family, with their children, their sleeping styles, and their family's needs.